 The Foundation shifts its focus from large scale public events to develop programmes that equip young people with the necessary skills, knowledge, experience and networks to thrive in politics and civil society.

 The Masterclass Programme is launched with the first two tutors being FCO Permanent Secretary, Sir Simon Fraser GCMG and DCLG Permanent Secretary Melanie Dawes CB.

 The #GetInvolved Programme is launched, giving young people from diverse backgrounds the opportunity to take part in political campaigns and help shape the future.

 Over 50 young people had been through the Masterclass Programme, and over 200 through the #GetInvolved Programme.

-Thanks to core funding from the Aziz Foundation, the first staff member is employed full time as CEO to expand the work of the Foundation.
+The first staff member is employed full time as CEO to expand the work of the Foundation.

 24 January 2018: The Foundation holds its first Gala Dinner in Eastwinter Gardens, hosted by the Canary Wharf Group Ltd. Over £250,000 is raised enabling the Foundation to become more ambitious and meet the growing need from young people.

 19 March 2018: Foundation become a registered charity with legal support provided by Hogan Lovells LLP and Yasmin Waljee OBE.
 Four Trustees are appointed; Melanie Dawes CB (Permanent Secretary, MHCLG), Sir Simon Fraser GCMG (Director, Flint Global), Harris Bokhari OBE (Founder) & Temi Shogelola (Patchwork Graduate & Civil Servant)